jdalrymple/node-hg-plus/README.md

 ### Hg to Git conversion caveats
 This functionality is still in development.
 There are a few issues that arise if for example, there are conflicting branches during the clean processing.
+Before merging repositories, ensure that the branch names(besides default) do not conflict.
 If it errors out for you, try running the conversion without the clean option.

 # Tests